ranja-sarkar/GD/README.md

 <img width="195" alt="1" src="https://github.com/user-attachments/assets/55d7aea9-cf83-42df-8aed-0a85506e6f47">

-Three linear regression models optimized with the gradient descent method with different learning rates have been shown in the figures below.
+Three linear regression models optimized with the gradient descent method (see the py file) with different learning rates have been shown in the figures below.

 With too small a learning rate, the algorithm may reach the maximum permissible number of iterations before reaching the minimum cost (function in the y-axis), whereas it may not converge to the min or may diverge completely away from the min with a very high learning rate.

-Selecting the appropriate learning rate is crucial in achieving an optimally performing model.
+**Selecting the appropriate learning rate is crucial in achieving an optimally performing model.**

 <img width="316" alt="1" src="https://github.com/user-attachments/assets/453a37ea-469a-4373-8a79-ad2589a2e957">

 <img width="320" alt="2" src="https://github.com/user-attachments/assets/5c2e2d4a-82b1-4fbf-bf7a-fd5cb6d40c1e">

 <img width="308" alt="3" src="https://github.com/user-attachments/assets/69659f9d-42f7-47e1-88a7-b818b5ad93c6">